jspavlick/tz-lookup-oss/README.md

 Sources
 -------
 Timezone data is sourced from Evan Siroky's [timezone-boundary-builder][tbb].
-The database was last updated on 6 Jan 2019.
+The database was last updated on 2 Dec 2022.

 Regenerating
 ------------